Why choose QBE Landlord Insurance?

 We’ve been awarded CANSTAR’s 2021 Innovation Excellence Award for our simplified Home Insurance solution, thanks to the launch of our new online quote and buy platform.

-For the second year running we’ve been named by finder.com.au as Australia’s Green Insurer of the Year.
-We’re honoured to be recognised alongside the nation’s greenest industry leaders.
-A big thank you to our customers, people and partners for helping us do our bit to protect our planet.
+For the third year running we’ve been named by finder.com.au as Australia’s Green Insurer of the Year.
+We're honoured to receive this recognition.
+A big thank you to our customers, people and partners for helping us enable a more resilient planet.
 Find out more about our awards.

 Save 10% on landlord insurance!